snw-mint/fluent-new-tab/CONTRIBUTING.md

 fluent-new-tab/
 ├── src/
 │   ├── core/
-│   │   ├── types.ts         # Shared interfaces and global declarations
+│   │   ├── color.ts             # This file manages accent color application.
 │   │   ├── config.ts            # Constants and static app configuration
+│   │   ├── display.ts           # This file manages the rendering and updating of the time, date, and greeting display.
-│   │   ├── dom-utils.ts     # Typed DOM helper utilities
+│   │   ├── dom-references.ts    # This file centralizes all DOM element references used across the application.
-│   │   ├── state.ts         # Shared runtime state and storage-backed values
+│   │   ├── dom-units.ts         # This file provides utility functions for common DOM manipulations and element retrieval.
-│   │   ├── dom-references.ts # Centralized typed DOM references
+│   │   ├── drag-drop.ts         # This file implements vanilla HTML5 drag-and-drop functionality for managing shortcuts.
-│   │   ├── services.ts      # API and remote-data service functions
+│   │   ├── event-bidings.ts     # This file contains functions to bind event listeners for various UI components and features.
-│   │   ├── weather.ts       # Weather icon mapping and weather widget rendering
+│   │   ├── launcher.ts          # This file manages the display, rendering, and interaction of the application launcher.
-│   │   ├── shortcuts.ts     # Shortcuts grid rendering and interaction wiring
+│   │   ├── search.ts            # This file manages search functionality, including rendering and updating search suggestions.
-│   │   ├── wallpaper-storage.ts # IndexedDB persistence and image processing for wallpapers
+│   │   ├── services.ts          # This file provides functions for interacting with external APIs, including fetching wallpapers.
-│   │   ├── launcher.ts      # Launcher visibility and apps grid rendering helpers
-│   │   ├── search.ts        # Search suggestions UI and Google query param helpers
+│   │   ├── shortcuts.ts         # This file manages the rendering, interaction, and state of shortcuts and folders.
+│   │   ├── state.ts             # This file manages the application's global state, including user preference.
-│   │   ├── greeting.ts      # Greeting content render logic and localization fallback
+│   │   ├── types.ts             # This file defines various TypeScript interfaces and type aliases used.
-│   │   └── event-bindings.ts # Feature-level event wiring (weather, launcher, search, wallpaper)
+│   │   ├── wallpaper-storage.ts # This file manages the storage and retrieval of custom wallpapers using IndexedDB │   │   └── weather.ts           # This file handles the rendering and display of weather information on the new tab page.
 │   ├── styles/
+│   │   ├── _animation.scss
+│   │   ├── _color.scss
+│   │   ├── _header-controls.scss
+│   │   ├── _launcher.scss
+│   │   ├── _layout.scss
+│   │   ├── _mixins.scss
-│   │   ├── _variables.scss
+│   │   ├── _modals.scss
 │   │   ├── _reset-base.scss
-│   │   ├── _layout.scss
-│   │   ├── _header-controls.scss
 │   │   ├── _search.scss
+│   │   ├── _settings.scss
 │   │   ├── _shortcuts.scss
-│   │   ├── _modals.scss
-│   │   ├── _settings.scss
-│   │   ├── _widgets.scss
-│   │   ├── _launcher.scss
-│   │   ├── _sortable.scss
-│   │   ├── _animations.scss
+│   │   ├── _variables.scss
-│   │   ├── _dark-mode.scss
+│   │   ├── _wallpaper-storage.scss
-│   │   └── _wallpaper-credits.scss
+│   │   └── _widgets.scss
 │   ├── script.ts            # Main app flow and feature orchestration
 │   └── style.scss           # Main SCSS entrypoint that imports partials
 ├── dist/                    # Build output loaded as unpacked extension